 "This is how extinction happens," he said.
 "The animal is down to so few that each loss is so devastating.

-"The Cincinnati Zoo has done a fantastic job with keeping this species going with little to work with in terms of number of animals," said Sartore, who shot the above photo.
+with little to work with in terms of number of animals," said Sartore,

 He said that Suci's death shows that "you can't protect the animals from everything."